Mitt Romney responds to the assassination of Iranian General Qassem Soleimani - Mash Viral

-SALT LAKE CITY – Senator Mitt Romney on Thursday night reacted to the US target killing the top general of Iran, to condemn General Qassem Soleimani as a "depraved terrorist" and calling the United States and his allies to "articulate and pursue a coherent strategy "In the days and weeks to come.
+SALT LAKE CITY – Going to war with Iran is the last thing President Donald Trump wants to do, Rep. Chris Stewart said Friday.

+“I think it will be measured.
+I think it will be considered, "said the Utah Republican, adding that there is no urgency to respond immediately to Iranian threats of reprisals."
+But it is important for the Iranian leadership to know that we will not let them pressure us forever. "

-Soleimani, head of the elite Quds Force of Iran, was killed by the United States in an airstrike on Baghdad International Airport on Friday morning local time, according to the Associated Press.
+US forces killed General Qassem Soleimani, head of the elite Quds force in Iran, in a selective air strike at Baghdad International Airport on Friday morning, local time, according to the Associated Press.
 The attack has the potential to dramatically increase tensions and growing in the Middle East and provoke Iranian retaliation against US troops in the region.

+Stewart, a member of the Intelligence Committee of the House of Representatives, said he is grateful for the president's commitment to decisive and "rather bold" action and expressed "great confidence" in him and Secretary of State Mike Pompeo.

+But the United States is not looking for a fight, and "the last thing" Trump wants is to start a war with Iran, Stewart said.

+"It is important to note that we did not respond when they took our tankers or attacked the oil fields of Saudi Arabia, but when they kill US citizens as they did in recent weeks, we will respond and it is important that the Iranian leadership knows that," Stewart said .

+Senator Mitt Romney, on Thursday night, asked that the United States and its allies "articulate and pursue a coherent strategy" in the days and weeks ahead.

-In a statement posted on Twitter on Thursday night on the mountain, Romney described Soleimani as a "vicious terrorist who had the blood of hundreds of military and American women in their hands, and they definitely planned operations to further damage our citizens and allies. "
+In a statement posted on Twitter on Thursday night, Romney described Soleimani as a "depraved terrorist who had the blood of hundreds of US military and women on his hands, and that he certainly planned operations to further harm our citizens and allies. "

 "We remember and honor the sacrifice of the men and women soldiers, and we congratulate our brave soldiers and intelligence officers who conducted this successful mission," Romney said in his statement.
 "At this time of increased tension in the region, the United States must take the necessary measures to protect our staff there and beyond."